digitalinteraction/gform-to-trello/README.md

 # -> Needs javascript to be compilled
 # -> Doesn't load the local .env
 npm run cli:prod

-# Manually format code
-# -> This is run automattically on git-stage
-npm run prettier

 # Generate the table of contents in this readme
 npm run generate:toc